Nebulae

 Veil Nebula

-A wide view showing most of the Veil Nebula from an older, film-based photo.
+A wide view showing most of the Veil Nebula with color from an older, film-based photo.

 Nebulae| Galaxies| Clusters| Star Fields| Comets| Solar System| Near Earth| Chile| Tools